putyourlightson/craft-sprig/README.md

 ### A reactive Twig component framework for [Craft CMS](https://craftcms.com/).

 Sprig is a free plugin for [Craft CMS](https://craftcms.com/) that allows you to create reactive components from Twig templates and/or PHP classes.
-These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions) using AJAX requests, without having to write a single line of JavaScript.
+These components can re-render themselves on user-triggered events (clicks, changes to input fields, form submissions) using AJAX requests, without requiring you to write a single line of JavaScript.

 It's basically [Laravel Livewire](https://laravel-livewire.com/) for Craft, with a focus on developer experience and simplicity.